How to Add a Countdown Timer in Your Email

 The same as in the previous paragraph, but you should set the dates.
 For example, for the President’s Day, it can be — February 15 to February 18.
 Always be specific to let recipients manage their time or to hurry up in case the offer ends in a few hours.

-How?
-Normally, when the offer is over, your recipients see just “zeros” on email countdown timer.
 Why not let it show an image that says the sales ended on Day Z?
-Maybe, it will make them anticipate and participate in the sales whenever you run it next time.
+Maybe, it will make them anticipate and participate in a sale whenever you run it next time.

 If your editor does not enable you to build a countdown clock for email, you may try the following alternatives: